Best Knee Sleeve

 Compression Knee Sleeves

-- Functional Knee Brace – Functional knee sleeves are popular for helping to stabilize the knee while it is in the healing and recovery process.
-The type of functional knee brace will depend on the degree of injury the person has sustained.
-In general, if the injury is mild to moderate you could use a sleeve that is constructed from neoprene with hinges on the side for extra support.
+- Functional Knee Sleeve – Functional knee braces are popular for helping to stabilize the knee while it is in the healing and recovery process.
+The type of functional knee sleeve will depend on the degree of injury the person has sustained.
+In general, if the injury is mild to moderate you could use a brace that is constructed from neoprene with hinges on the side for extra support.
 If the injury is more serious, you might need a brace that has a metal frame and hinges.
 The purpose of a functional knee brace is to provide firm support and stability when the user is twisting, pivoting, running or jumping.

 Knee Sleeves for Men and Women

-- Neoprene Sleeves – This is the most basic of all the knee sleeves and is actually the type that offers the least amount of support to users’ knees.
+- Neoprene Sleeves – This is the easiest of all the knee braces and is actually the type that offers the least amount of support to users’ knees.
 This slip-on sleeve is made of breathable and moisture-wicking neoprene.
 It keeps heat surrounding the knee which is great for reducing inflammation and swelling of the knee.
-This type of knee sleeve is best for people who want a little extra support, experience minimal swelling and pain, or want to build knee confidence.

-- Knee Immobilizer – If you have had surgery or an injury of the knee, a knee immobilizer may be best.
+- Knee Immobilizer – If you have had surgery or an injury that involves the ligaments.
 This brace goes from the calf to the upper thigh.
-There is a plate that is located behind the knee that also runs from thigh to calf to prevent flexion of the knee, Each side is stabilized with plates that protect the ligaments.
-This type of brace is often worn for 4-8 weeks after surgery.
+There is a plate that is located behind the knee that also runs from thigh to calf.
+Each side is stabilized with plates that protect the ligaments.